santisbon/reference/src/rpi.md

 ### Flash the image

-Use Raspberry Pi Imager or Balena Etcher (`brew install --cask [raspberry-pi-imager | balenaetcher]`) to flash the image to the SD card.
+Use Raspberry Pi Imager or Balena Etcher (`brew install --cask [raspberry-pi-imager | balenaetcher]`) to flash the image to the microSD card or SSD.
 If you use Pi Imager you can:

 * Change the password for the default user or disable passwords altogether.
 * Enable SSH (password or ssh keys); remove password authentication if using keys.